PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 This behavior is configurable through the following properties:

-* :attr:`pagerduty.PDSession.retry`: a dictionary that allows defining per-HTTP-status retry limits
+* :attr:`pagerduty.ApiClient.retry`: a dictionary that allows defining per-HTTP-status retry limits
-* :attr:`pagerduty.PDSession.max_http_attempts`: The maximum total number of unsuccessful requests to make in the retry loop of :attr:`pagerduty.PDSession.request` before returning
+* :attr:`pagerduty.ApiClient.max_http_attempts`: The maximum total number of unsuccessful requests to make in the retry loop of :attr:`pagerduty.ApiClient.request` before returning
-* :attr:`pagerduty.PDSession.max_network_attempts`: The maximum number of retries that will be attempted in the case of network or non-HTTP error
+* :attr:`pagerduty.ApiClient.max_network_attempts`: The maximum number of retries that will be attempted in the case of network or non-HTTP error
-* :attr:`pagerduty.PDSession.sleep_timer`: The initial cooldown factor
+* :attr:`pagerduty.ApiClient.sleep_timer`: The initial cooldown factor
-* :attr:`pagerduty.PDSession.sleep_timer_base`: Factor by which the cooldown time is increased after each unsuccessful attempt
+* :attr:`pagerduty.ApiClient.sleep_timer_base`: Factor by which the cooldown time is increased after each unsuccessful attempt
-* :attr:`pagerduty.PDSession.stagger_cooldown`: Randomizing factor for increasing successive cooldown wait times
+* :attr:`pagerduty.ApiClient.stagger_cooldown`: Randomizing factor for increasing successive cooldown wait times

 Default Behavior
 ****************
-By default, after receiving a status 429 response, sessions will retry an unlimited number of times, increasing the wait time before retry each successive time.
-When encountering status ``401 Unauthorized``, the client will immediately raise ``pagerduty.Error``; this is a non-transient error caused by an invalid credential.
+By default, after receiving a status 429 response, clients will retry an unlimited number of times, increasing the wait time before retry each successive time.
+When encountering status ``401 Unauthorized``, the client will immediately raise :attr:`pagerduty.HttpError`; this is a non-transient error caused by an invalid credential.

 For all other success or error statuses, the underlying request method in the